keboola/ex-email-attachments/README.md

 - If the email exists, the email file is moved to folder `[projectId]/[configId]`
 - If the email does not exist, the file is moved to folder `_invalid`
 - The S3 bucket has a lifecycle 30 days - all files are deleted after that period
 - The extractor checks S3 folder `[projectId]/[configId]` and processes new file.
 It is saved to a table called `data` in the default bucket.
-If there are more incoming attachments, they are saved separately into tables called `data1`, `data2`, etc.
+If there are more incoming attachments (e.g. multiple email messages or multiple attachments in a single message), they are saved separately into tables called `data1`, `data2`, etc.
 - It saves timestamp of last processed file to the state

 ## Notice